openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 All the other settings
 ----------------------

 Do you need to include some configuration directives that are not defined in the NetJSON spec nor in the schema of the ``OpenWrt`` backend? **Don't panic!**

-Netjsonconfig aims to be very flexible, that's why the ``OpenWrt`` backend ships a ``DefaultRenderer``, which will try to parse any unrecognized key of the *configuration dictionary* and render meaningful UCI output.
+Because netjsonconfig aims to be very flexible, it ships code that will try to render extra parts of the *configuration dictionary* into meaningful UCI output.

-To supply configuration options to the ``DefaultRenderer`` a few prerequisites must be met:
+In order to accomplish this, you must add extra keys to the *configuration dictionary* which have to meet the following requirements:

 * the name of the key must be the name of the package that needs to be configured
-* the value of the key must be of type ``list``
+* the value of the key must be a ``list``
-* each element in the list must be of type ``dict``
+* each element in the list must be a ``dict``
 * each ``dict`` MUST contain a key named ``config_name``
 * each ``dict`` MAY contain a key named ``config_value``